pajlads/DinkPlugin/docs/TESTING.md

 If you haven't installed a [JDK](https://whichjdk.com/), we typically recommend using [Eclipse Temurin](https://adoptium.net/temurin/releases/).

+## Run task

+If not using IntelliJ (or the provided run configuration does not work), you can launch the client via `gradlew run`

+However, if you need a jar file to distribute to more testers, see below.

 ## Shadow Jar task

 To create an executable JAR (with dependencies), run `gradlew shadowJar`